christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ## 19 November 2025
 ### In dendroecology: Low hanging DendroDynamic Fruits regarding Disturbances
 Neil Pederson
+**Permanent notes: YES**
 Across eatern North America, drought killed trees in the first part of the 20th century, however, drought induced mortality has not been recorded over the last 30-50 years.
 Which is consistent with increased moisture availability in recent decades.

-Crossdating is not always conducted in all tree-ring studies because of difficulty of dating sopme species and particularly understory trees.
+Crossdating is not always conducted in all tree-ring studies because of difficulty of dating some species and particularly understory trees.
 Notably, some understory diffuse porous trees have week chronology interseries correlations and many locally absent rings.

 Locally absent rings:![[Screenshot 2025-11-19 at 10.41.36 AM.png]]

 ### Regional growth decline of sugar maple (Acer saccharum) and its potential causes
 Neil Pederson
+**Permanent**
 Future of sugar maple is uncertain because of :
 - Suite of decline symptoms:
 	- Branch dieback and foliar discoloration